-When ALL of the objectives of the program HAVE been met at the end of the scenario, and this tab is tapped, the iPad reads, "All scenario objectives have been completed.
+If students tap Exit at the end of the scenario after ALL of the learning objectives HAVE been met, the iPad reads, "All scenario objectives have been completed.
 Would you like to exit the scenario?"

 - If "No" is selected, the iPad will return to the tabbed content. - If "Yes" is selected, the iPad will let the student(s) exit and prompt them to complete an embedded 3-5 minute survey.